Cloud Computing Definition:

 - The total cost is low as the resources are allocated based on the demand and the servers are automatically updated.

-- As serves are automatically updated it becomes less vulnerable to security threats.
+- As services are automatically updated it becomes less vulnerable to security threats.

-- When using PaaS, Portability issue comes into picture.
-Different Azure environment are present which makes the applications to get adapted to it accordingly.
+- When using PaaS, the Portability issue comes into the picture.
+Different Azure environments are present which makes the applications to get adapted to it accordingly.